graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Result Coercion**

-GraphQL servers must return an ordered list as the result of a list type.
+GraphQL services must return an ordered list as the result of a list type.
 Each item in the list must be the result of a result coercion of the item type.
 If a reasonable coercion is not possible it must raise a field error.
 In particular, if a non-list is returned, the coercion should fail, as this